mhdawson/self-service-agent-blueprint/README-NEW.md

 * **Reduced employee time to complete common requests.** The system helps employees create their requests by helping them understand the options and required information for the request and helps employees submit those requests once they are ready.
 * **Higher compliance to process standards.** Requests will be more complete and aligned with process standards.
 This will reduce the need to contact the requesting employee for additional information and reduce time and effort to review and complete requests.
-* **Fewer rejected requests due missing/incorrect information.** Rejected requests are frustrating for employees and leads to lower employee satisfaction.
+* **Fewer rejected requests due to missing/incorrect information.** Rejected requests are frustrating for employees and leads to lower employee satisfaction.
 Avoiding request rejection and reducing back and forth on requests will improve employee satisfaction.
 * **Shorter time to close a ticket.** The system helps tickets to close faster, improving throughput and reducing ticket idle time.

 ### 1.3 Example Use Cases